droglenc/NCMTH207/resources/Syllabus-Current.md

   </table>
 </div>

+{:start="2"}
-1. **Class Time** -- The initial part of class time will consist of a short introduction to the module exercises and a quick discussion of any questions that you all had from the preparation reading.
-Following this you will work on the module's application exercises.
+1. **Class Time** -- The initial part of class time will consist of a short introduction to the module assignment and a quick discussion of any questions that you all had from the preparation reading.
+Following this you will work on the module's application assignment.
 I expect you to attend class to get direct help from me and to work on course material during the portion of the 1230-400 period when you are not "attending" class.
-If you are diligent and focused, you will likely finish most of the module exercises during this time.
+If you are diligent and focused, you will likely finish most of the module assignment during this time.
 1. **Complete an Applied Assignment** -- Module assignments are listed under the "Practice" section on the module webpage (see ["Model Types"](../modules/ModelTypes){:target="_blank"} as an example).
 Assignments should be prepared as described here for handing in on GradeScope ([quick link on class homepage](../){:target="_blank"}).
-The assignment on Gradescope will have the module name and "-- assignment" suffix and is due by 1200 (noon) on the day after the class period dedicated to the module.

-I will "grade for content" (i.e., whether the work is done correctly or not) 50-100% of each module exercise assignment.
+The assignment on Gradescope will have the module name and "-- assignment" suffix and is due by 1200 (noon) on the day after the class period dedicated to the module.<br><br>I will "grade for content" (i.e., whether the work is done correctly or not) 50-100% of each module assignment.
 Questions that I did not "grade for content" will be "graded for completeness" (i.e., whether the work was done completely or not).
 You will receive a short e-mail from me when your graded assignment is available on GradeScope.
 You are expected to review your grade and comments ([how-to video here](https://youtu.be/TOHCkI12mh0){:target="_blank"}) to better learn the material and to improve on future assignments.
 Detailed answer keys will also be available on the module webpage.

 <br>